Summer and Dogs: Tips, Risks, and How To Keep Them Safe

 Stay Active:

-• Adjust your outdoor exercise time of day to accommodate lower temperatures
+• Adjust your outdoor exercise time to avoid heat

 • Be mindful